 Now that we've listed the pros of NA beer, let us explore the various dangers it may pose for recovering alcoholics.

-The name “non-alcoholic beer” itself is misleading, since virtually every NA beer does contain the legal maximum of 0.5% alcohol by volume – unless you choose a beer that was never fermented and contains 0% alcohol.
-Additionally, a recent study tested the alcohol content of NA beverages and found that 30% of them had ethanol levels which were higher than declared on the label [2].
+The name “non-alcoholic beer” itself is misleading since virtually every NA beer does contain the legal maximum of 0.5% alcohol by volume – unless you choose a beer that was never fermented and contains 0% alcohol.
+Additionally, a recent study tested the alcohol content of NA beverages and found that 30% of them had ethanol levels that were higher than declared on the label.
 For many of those in recovery, avoiding alcohol entirely is critical to their sobriety.
 And at the end of the day, NA beer is still alcohol.
-As Healthline writer Katie McBride wrote – “As someone who was so severely addicted to alcohol that some mornings I drank cough syrup or mouthwash just to get my hands to stop shaking, I don’t mess around with even small amounts of alcohol.[3]
+As Healthline writer Katie McBride wrote – “As someone who was so severely addicted to alcohol that some mornings I drank cough syrup or mouthwash just to get my hands to stop shaking, I don’t mess around with even small amounts of alcohol.”

 For many recovering alcoholics, alcohol has become such a hypersensitive topic that any old sensation or ritual associated with it can serve as a catalyst for a disastrous relapse.
 Even if near beer contains little to no alcohol itself, the mere sound of cracking open a can, inhaling the malty notes of a lager, or feeling the cold weight of a condensation-beaded glass in one’s hands can stimulate the reward centers of the brain to release dopamine.
-This may trigger a former alcoholic to crave the real deal, and once again resume drinking full-alcohol products without restraint.
+Using non-alcoholic beer to quit drinking may trigger a former alcoholic to crave the real deal, and once again resume drinking full-alcohol products without restraint.

 Although many recovering alcoholics say that NA drinks help them fit in and feel a part of things when in social drinking situations, many others counter that partaking in events/ get-togethers that involve alcohol is simply not part of a real recovery lifestyle.
 More than merely not drinking, lasting sobriety requires changing the environments you choose to put yourself in and the people you surround yourself with.
 Hanging out with your old drinking buddies in a bar with a technically low-alcohol beer just doesn’t jive with genuine recovery – it’s using excuses to justify your drinking.